 When your VPN connection drops, your device defaults back to the original IP address.
 In effect, this exposes your traffic, enabling your ISP to track your online activities.

 In the event your Celo VPN connection drops, this feature automatically stops your internet access, preventing your IP and, by extension, your identity from being exposed.

 But the problem is that, Celo’s kill switch is only available in the Windows client.

 Celo VPN also offers ShadowSocks, Socks5 proxy that uses HTTPS encryption and allows you to bypass strict censorship like the Great Firewall of China.

 Celo VPN comes with an ad and malware blocker built into their VPN servers.

 The tool blocks suspicious links automatically, preventing tracking, phishing, and other malicious attacks.

 The fact that Celo VPN offers DNS leaks prevention suggests the service is secure.

-I connected to the Phoenix, US server, and tested for IP, DNS, and WebRTC leaks.
+When conducting the tests, I connected to the Phoenix, US server, and tested for IP, DNS, and WebRTC leaks.